teamviewer/TeamViewerPS/Docs/Help/Add-TeamViewerUserGroupToUserRole.md

 ### -UserGroup

-The user group to which the role should be assigned.
+The user group to which the user role should be assigned.

 ```yaml
 Type: Object